 \subsection{Previous work.}

 Norman Biggs in \cite{Biggs07} constructs a family of graphs with cyclic Jacobian groups, to be potentially used for cryptography.
 The problem of finding families of graphs with cyclic Jacobian groups is subsequently studied in \cite{Lorenzini08,ChenYe09,Musiker07}.
-These provide examples of cyclic Jacobian groups with appropriate order, so that discrete logarithm problem cannot be solved by the known purely group theoretic methods.
+These provide examples of cyclic Jacobian groups with appropriate order, so that discrete logarithm problem cannot be solved by the known purely group-theoretic methods.

-After completion of our work, we discovered a preprint by Blackburn (\cite{Blackburn08}) in which the discrete logarithm problem is addressed for the particular family of graphs constructed by Biggs in \cite{Biggs07}.
+In \cite{Blackburn08} Blackburn addresses the discrete logarithm problem for the particular family of graphs constructed by Biggs in \cite{Biggs07}.
 It is fairly clear that methods presented in \cite{Blackburn08}, with some minor modifications, can also be applied to the general case.
-Our method is quite different from Blackburn's method, and our algorithm in \S\ref{DLPSection} also works for any graph with a cyclic Jacobian group.
+Our method is quite different from Blackburn's method, and our algorithm in \S\ref{DLPSection} works for any graph.

 To our knowledge, the monodromy pairing was first introduced by Bosch and Lorenzini in \cite{BoschLorenzini02}.
 We have not found an easy-to-compute formula, like (\ref{MonodromyNonCanonicalDef}), in the literature.